braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/webhooks/creating_a_webhook.md

 | 5xx (server error)   | No | Yes |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

 Braze will retry webhook sends for up to 24 hours before aborting the individual webhook call.
-When retrying after 5xx errors, Braze will make five attempts using exponential backoff for a period of approximately 30 minutes before aborting the individual webhook call.
+When retrying after any 500-level error, Braze will make 5 attempts using exponential backoff for a period of approximately 30 minutes before aborting the individual webhook call.

 Each webhook is allowed 90 seconds before it times out.